DNSFilter/domainlists/platforms/README.md

-## Service-specific domain lists
+## Platform-specific domain lists

-Each service listed here has two sets of files.
+Each platform listed here has two sets of files.

 Files with the suffix `.blacklist` contain a list of domains that should be blocked in order to prevent the service being used.